Content Marketing and the Future of Storytelling

 Just as the printing press influenced new forms of storytelling in Renaissance drama, new ideas emerging from more recent fields of academic research have also influenced changes in how we think about stories.
 According to the work cognitive scientists, for instance, the most powerful stories are arguably those we rarely, if ever, recognize as such.
 Work in cognitive science suggests that stories evolved as a survival instinct developed from the need to construct cause-and-effect relationships necessary for escaping predation and other dangers.
 The old saying, “where there is smoke, there is fire” actually functions as a very simple survival narrative.

 Research in cognitive science has given widespread plausibility to the notion that storytelling is hardwired into our DNA.
 And the idea has informed work in other fields.
 Theorists working in architecture and urban planning discuss our navigation of lived environments through the “cognitive mapping” of narrative paths—stories we rely on to locate ourselves in time and space.
 Even making a quick run to the local store involves a story of where we began, relative to our current and intended location.
-The notion of “cognitive mapping” in turn draws on the work of psychologists who theorize human identity as a story—or set of stories—we tell ourselves in order to develop a sense of who (and whom) we are.
+The notion of “cognitive mapping” in turn draws on the work of psychologists who theorize human identity as a story—or set of stories—we tell ourselves in order to develop a sense of who we are.
 Simply put, what we call the “self,” exists as a set of mental stories that we create and revise on an ongoing basis.
 This work has influenced educational theorists who see learning as fundamentally grounded in the development and revision of the stories we employ to understand oneself and the world.

 Arguably every aspect of lived experience can be thought of in terms of stories.
 This does not mean, however, that all of life can be reduced to stories.
 Rather, the idea suggests that the very process for how we come to know experience involves the construction of stories.
 The idea that all knowledge exists in the form of stories can tend to make stories pretty important.
 When stories explain "everything," they become a big deal.
 They can also get a bit vague.
 We might start off asking, “What is a story?”
 Then, after a bit of philosophical reflection, end up asking, “What isn’t a story?”